Voestalpine: North American operations

-Voest-Alpine Eisenbahnsysteme and Nortrak Railway Supply Ltd. of Richmond, British Columbia, Canada formed a joint venture in 1990 called VAE Nortrak North America, Inc., which later added operations in the United States.
+During 1990, Voest-Alpine Eisenbahnsysteme and Nortrak Railway Supply Ltd. of Richmond, British Columbia, Canada formed a joint venture called VAE Nortrak North America, Inc., which later added operations in the United States.

 The Birmingham, Alabama plant opened in 1992, followed by the Cheyenne, Wyoming plant in 1997, now the company's headquarters.

 As a result of two 2004 acquisitions, Nortrak has other U.S. facilities in Pueblo, Colorado; Newton, Kansas and Chicago Heights, Illinois; and Seattle, Washington.

 Roll Forming Corp., incorporated in 1947 and headquartered in Shelbyville, Kentucky, is the roll forming division of voestalpine AG.
 The company has supplied parts for the aerospace industry since 1949 and for Boeing airplanes since 1969.
 It also supplies NASA and McDonnell Douglas.
 Products also include model train tracks and gymnasium bleachers.
 At first the company made aluminum parts for airplane structures, but in the late 1980s, Roll Forming added preparing parts for assembly.
 The company still uses this process for Spirit AeroSystems, which puts together stringers for many of Boeing's larger planes.
 Other locations for Roll Forming are Jeffersonville, Indiana and Farrell, Pennsylvania.
 Roll Forming agreed to the purchase by Voest-Alpine Krems in 2000, giving the Voest-Alpine Stahl AG subsidiary its first manufacturing facilities in the United States.

-The latest and biggest investment is a $740 million HBI plant near Corpus Christi, Texas.
-Groundbreaking was in April 2014, and start of production was September 28, 2016.
+In the 2010s, the company made a $740 million investment in a HBI plant outside Corpus Christi, Texas.
+Groundbreaking took place in April 2014 and production activity commenced on 28 September 2016.
+During 2022, the majority stake of the plant was sold to ArcelorMittal.

-In 1978, Voest-Alpine and other European companies started Bayou Steel Corporation, incorporated in Louisiana in 1979.
+During 1978, Voest-Alpine and other European companies started Bayou Steel Corporation, incorporated in Louisiana in 1979.
 The first mill opened in LaPlace, Louisiana in 1981, but the company did not do well because of high energy prices and cheaper foreign steel.
-In 1986, Voest-Alpine sold its interest to R.S.R.
+During 1986, Voest-Alpine sold its interest to R.S.R.
 Corporation.

-In addition, voestalpine AG owned a portion of Voest-Alpine Industrieanlagenbau (VAI), whose Voest-Alpine Industries subsidiary had its American headquarters in Pittsburgh, Pennsylvania.
+In addition, Voestalpine AG owned a portion of Voest-Alpine Industrieanlagenbau (VAI), whose Voest-Alpine Industries subsidiary had its American headquarters in Pittsburgh, Pennsylvania.
 Siemens purchased VAI parent VA Tech in 2005.

 UK operations

 Metsec plc, previously known as Metal Sections and TI Metsec, is a UK-based cold roll-forming company which was acquired by voestalpine AG in 1998.
 The company is based in Oldbury, and makes metal products for the construction and manufacturing industries.
-It was established in 1931 and is now (since 2014) known as Voestalpine Metsec plc.
+It was established in 1931 and is now (since 2014) known as voestalpine Metsec plc.

+Voestalpine Signaling UK, previously known as CDSRail, produce diagnostic and monitoring infrastructure for rail.
+It was acquired by voestalpine AG in 2008.